What is a Wrongful Death Claim?

 Defective & Dangerous Products

 We handle Minnesota product liability claims in addition to food poisoning cases.
-If your loved one suffered fatal injuries because of a defective product, contact our firm as soon as possible.
+If your loved one suffered fatal injuries because of a defective product, contact our wrongful death law firm as soon as possible.
 You may have the right to file a lawsuit based on negligence, strict liability, or breach of warranty.

 One of the most common causes of wrongful death cases is fatal collisions.
 We handle all types of car crashes that occur in Minneapolis, St. Paul, and the surrounding area.